- Overview of the East Stoke Ansteys

 John Anstey and Mary Ann had children in Morden:

 - George Anstey (b 1850, married Emma Down in Warminster in 1874 and they moved to Tyn Y Pren, Llanfor, Bala, Merionethshire by 1881 where George was a “kennel man (huntsman)“.
-They had children Thomas John Anstey (b 1875); Bessie Amelia Anstey (b 1877 Bala); Herbert Henry Anstey (b 1879 Llanfor – an Anstey Hero); Sarah Ethel Anstey (b 1880 Llanfor, known as Ethel); Charles James Anstey (b 1881 Bala – an Anstey Hero); and Reginald John L. Anstey (b 1888 Cranfield – an Anstey Hero).
+They had children Thomas John Anstey (b 1875); Bessie Amelia Anstey (b 1877 Bala); Herbert Henry Anstey (b 1879 Llanfor – an Anstey Hero); Sarah Ethel Anstey (b 1880 Llanfor, known as Ethel – in the 1911 Census she was an unmarried teacher boarding at 32 Charles Street Kettering Northants); Charles James Anstey (b 1881 Bala – an Anstey Hero); and Reginald John L. Anstey (b 1888 Cranfield – an Anstey Hero).
 By the 1891 Census the family were living at Keepers Lodge Dodswell, Wood End, Cranfield, Bedfordshire – George was a gamekeeper.
-He was still there in 1911 and he finally died in 1928 in Ampthill, Bedfordshire);
+He was still there in the 1911 Census and he finally died in 1928 in Ampthill, Bedfordshire);

-- Henry Anstey (b 1853, married Anna Hill in Alderholt in 1876 having children Edith Anstey (b 1877 Abbeyleix, County Kilkenny, Ireland); Frederick Anstey (b 1880 Durrow Queen’s County, Ireland, known as Fred); Rose Anstey (b 1882 Hereford) and Ethel Anstey (b 1884).
+- Henry Anstey (b 1853, married Anna Hill in Alderholt in 1876 having children Edith Anstey (b 1877 Abbeyleix, County Kilkenny, Ireland); Frederick Anstey (b 1880 Durrow Queen’s County, Ireland, known as Fred); Rose Anstey (b 1882 Hereford) and Ethel Anstey (b 1884 London, living with her father and stepmother in Gloddaeth Kennels, Penrhyn, Conway in 1901).
 Henry was a gamekeeper who lived for a short period in Ireland after marrying.
 In the 1881 Census he was living at Stocking Cottage, Clifford (Hereford), Hay, Herefordshire, a “Gamekeeper for clifford place“.
-His first wife Anna must have died because n the 1891 Census Henry Anstey was living at Shepherds Farm, Wickham Road, Speen, Newbury, Berkshire – a “Dog trainer domestic servant” married to Ellen);
+His first wife Anna must have died because in the 1891 Census Henry Anstey was living at Shepherds Farm, Wickham Road, Speen, Newbury, Berkshire – a “Dog trainer domestic servant” married to Ellen.
+However she must have died too because he remarried Annie Wood in 1900 having another son Frank Selvil Anstey (b 1900 – an Anstey Hero).
+In the 1901 Census Henry was living with his children Ethel and Frank, as well as his new wife, at Gloddaeth Kennels, Penrhyn, Conway, Caernarvonshire where he was Head forester and gamekeeper.
+By the 1911 Census the family were living at Honeysuckle House Cardington where Henry Anstey was a dog trainer);

 - Caroline Anstey (b 1854);